 - a.
 The board designates the following student record information as directory information:

 - (1) name;

 - (2) address;

-- (3) telephone listing;

-- (4) email address;

-- (5) photograph or digital image, including still or video images of a student engaged in ordinary school activities;

-- (6) date and place of birth;

-- (7) participation in officially recognized activities and sports;

-- (8) weight and height of members of athletic teams;

-- (9) dates of attendance;

-- (10) grade level; - (11) diplomas (including endorsements earned), industry credentials/ certifications, and awards received; and - (12) most recent previous school or education institution attended by the student. - b.
+- (3) telephone listing; - (4) electronic mail address; - (5) photograph; - (6) date and place of birth; - (7) participation in officially recognized activities and sports; - (8) weight and height of members of athletic teams; - (9) dates of attendance; - (10) grade level; - (11) diplomas (including endorsements earned), industry credentials/certifications, and awards received; and - (12) most recent previous school or education institution attended by the student. - b.
 The telephone number and actual address of a student who is or whose parent is a participant in the North Carolina Address Confidentiality Program is not considered directory information and will not be released, except as required by law. - c.
 Information about a homeless student's living situation is not considered directory information and will not be released. - d.
 As required by law, the names, addresses, and telephone numbers of secondary school students shall be released, upon request, to military recruiters or institutions of higher learning, whether or not such information is designated directory information by the school system.
-In addition, secondary school students' email address (which will be the email addresses provided by the school, if available) must be provided to military recruiters upon request.
-Students or their parents, however, may request that the student's name, address, email address, and telephone number not be released without prior written parental consent.
+Students or their parents, however, may request that the student's name, address, and telephone number not be released without prior written parental consent.
 School officials shall notify parents of the option to make a request and shall comply with any requests made. - e.
 All requests for directory information must be submitted to the superintendent or designee for approval.
 The superintendent is directed to establish regulations regarding the release of directory information.
-At a minimum, the regulations must: - specify the types of organizations that are eligible to receive directory information and for what purposes; - (2) provide for equal disclosure to organizations that are similar in purpose; and - (3) authorize access to directory information to recruiters of military forces of the state or United States for the purpose of informing students of educational and career opportunities available in the military to the same extent that such information is made available to persons or organizations that inform students of occupational or educational options.
+At a minimum, the regulations must:

+(1) specify the types of organizations that are eligible to receive directory information and for what purposes;

+- (2) provide for equal disclosure to organizations that are similar in purpose; and - (3) authorize access to directory information to recruiters of military forces of the state or United States for the purpose of informing students of educational and career opportunities available in the military to the same extent that such information is made available to persons or organizations that inform students of occupational or educational options.